Meet Love Island 2020 contestant Connor Durman – “I say whatever’s on my mind”

 It’s lastly arrived!
 Love Island is again for a model new collection – the primary of which to be broadcast within the winter.

-As soon as once more, a contemporary batch of singletons compete as soon as extra to search out their excellent match in a model new villa in South Africa.
+As soon as once more, a recent batch of singletons compete as soon as extra to seek out their excellent match in a model new villa in South Africa.

-We’ve got every thing you might want to find out about new contestant Connor Durman, because the espresso bean salesman heads out to the South African villa on the lookout for love with the opposite 11 Love Island 2020 contestants.
+We’ve got all the pieces you could find out about new contestant Connor Durman, because the espresso bean salesman heads out to the South African villa on the lookout for love with the opposite 11 Love Island 2020 contestants.

 Connor Durman – Key Details